1. What Investment Law in New York Actually Covers

 Registration Requirements and Regulatory Filings

-Registration under New York investment law depends primarily on the type of fund and the nature of its investor base.
-Investment advisers managing more than $100 million in assets under management are generally required to register with the SEC as Registered Investment Advisers (RIAs), while those below that threshold may register with the NYDFS.
-Funds relying on exemptions under Regulation D of the Securities Act of 1933 must still file Form D with the SEC and comply with New York's Martin Act, which imposes some of the broadest anti-fraud disclosure standards of any state securities law in the country.
-The Martin Act is particularly important because it does not require proof of intent to defraud — a significant departure from federal securities law that can catch out-of-state fund operators off guard.
+Registration requirements depend on the type of fund and its investor base.
+Investment advisers managing more than $100 million in assets under management are generally required to register with the SEC, while those below that threshold are typically subject to state-level regulation.
+Funds relying on exemptions under the Securities Act of 1933 must file a form with the SEC and may also be subject to notice filing requirements under New York’s Martin Act.
+The Martin Act imposes broad anti-fraud standards and does not require proof of intent to defraud, distinguishing it from federal securities law.

 3. Fiduciary Duties and Investor Protections in New York

-Perhaps the most fundamental question in investment law is what a fund manager actually owes to investors and New York's answer to that question is notably demanding.
+One of the most fundamental questions in investment law may be what a fund manager actually owes to investors and the answer to that question is notably demanding.

 The Fiduciary Standard and Investor Rights